 Arnott’s say the Salada is made of flour and wheatmeal, 100 % certified sustainable palm oil from Malaysia, locally grown non-genetically modified canola oil, yeast and baking soda.
 How healthy is it?
 In the Huffington Post, dietitian Sanchia Parker rated it well for fibre content and lack of saturated fat, but marked it down because of the salt content.
 And CHOICE put the Salada halfway down the list when it came to healthy food ratings, allocating it 2.5 stars – way below the 5-star Ryvita Multigrain, but considerably better than Nabisco’s Ritz at just one star.

-Brockhoff was among many Australian biscuit companies that merged with Arnott’s in the 1960s, their names eventually vanishing under the all-encompassing brand that’s now owned by the American Campbell’s Soup Company.
+Brockhoff was among many Australian biscuit companies that merged with Arnott’s in the 1960s, their names eventually vanishing under the all-encompassing brand that’s now owned by an American private equity company.

 After the merger, the old Brockhoff factory (and the oven in which the Salada was baked) continued as before, albeit under new ownership, so the transition from Brockhoff’s to Arnott’s went smoothly enough for many years.
 Then, in 2001, Arnott’s decided to close the Burwood bakery and move the production of Saladas to their Sydney plant.